tvarley/tvarley.github.io/about.md.LOCAL.789.md

 permalink: /about/
 ---

 Most of my career has been spent working with start ups with a focus in financial services.
 I have been responsible for all aspects of system definition, development, quality assurance, delivery and support.
-I have help positions as an individual contributor through senior technical management.
+I have been sucessful in positions as an individual contributor through senior technical management positions.

 This is a personal blog and as such will contain all kinds of subject matter, my discretion.